Callino/iqcashnow/pos_iqcashnow/readme/DESCRIPTION.rst

-This is a technical base module which does provide the basic functions and data for the IQ Cashnow Modules
+This is the module which does provide the POS integration for the IQ Cashnow Modules

-The following modules does depend on this module

-- pos_iqcashnow (POS integration for crypto currency)
-- website_iqcashnow (E-Commerce integration, offer crypto currency payments for your customers)
-- invoice_iqcashnow (Your invoices can get paid using crypto currency)

 IQCashnow takes over the entire process handling, and is available in the SEPA region.